3d Mirror Symmetry for Instanton Moduli Spaces: -opers and Bethe Ansatz

 for $i=1,\dots, r+1$, where $s$ is a local section of $\cL_{r+1}$.
 From the definition we know that $(E,A,\cL_\bullet)$ is an $(SL(r+1),\hbar)$-oper if and only if at every point of $U \cap M_\hbar^{-1}(U)$, there exists local section for which each such determinant is nonzero (see \cite{KSZ}).
 When we encounter the case of regular singularities, each $\bar{A}_i$ is an isomorphism except at zeroes of $\Lambda_i$ and thus we require the determinants to vanish at zeroes of the following polynomial $W_k(s)$:

-Recall that Miura condition implies that there exist a flag $\hcL_\bullet$ which is preserved by the q-connection $A$.
+Recall that the Miura condition implies that there exists a flag $\hcL_\bullet$ which is preserved by the $\hbar$-connection $A$.
 The $Z$-twisted condition implies that in the gauge when $A$ is given by fixed semisimple diagonal element $Z\in H$ such flag is formed by the standard basis $e_1, \dots, e_{r+1}$.

 The relative position between two flags is generic on $U \cap M_\hbar^{-1}(U)$.
 The regular singularity condition implies that {\it quantum Wronskians}, namely determinants

 have a subset of zeroes, which coincide with those of $\cW_k(s)$.
 To be more explicit, for $k=1,\dots,r+1$, we have nonzero constants $\alpha_k$ and polynomials